About Us

 Becky’s role is to lead the management and administrative functions of the Deanery, which includes Programme Support, Recruitment, Revalidation and Learner Support and Faculty Development.
 The team ethos is to support postgraduate doctors and dentists and faculty; using our expertise to help them navigate the training pathway and regulatory requirements.
 Understanding and acting upon the needs of learners is very important to Becky, and over the years she has involved a lot of postgraduate doctors and dentists to develop the Deanery’s practises, and she works closely with the Trainee Executive Forum members.
 Becky commenced this role in May 2021 having previously joined as a Business Manager in 2015.
 Prior, she was a Medical HR and Education Manager for a Mental Health Trust for several years and began her career in the public sector in 2005.
 Becky has a Postgraduate Diploma in HR Management, BA Hons in English Language and Linguistics and Green Belt in Lean Six Sigma.
 Becky lives in Sheffield with her Husband, Son and Labrador Lola and her biggest joy in life is spending time with family and friends.
 In 2022/23 Becky's Son went through treatment for cancer, and she also likes to fundraise for the charities who supported him and her family through this time.
 Please contact Becky directly on her mobile, Teams or email - she particularly enjoys speaking to people.

-Julie Platts, Senior Quality Lead
+Julie Platts, Senior Quality Lead - Quality Directorate

-Julie was Regional Multiprofessional CPD Manager in the Regional Postgraduate Dental Office on joining HEE in 1997.
+Julie was Regional Multiprofessional CPD Manager in the Regional Postgraduate Dental Office on joining NHS England in 1997.
 During her time in this role, she gained a BA (Hons) in Health and Social Care Management with Sheffield Hallam University and a Master’s in Business Administration with the Open University.
 Since 2014 she has held roles within the Quality Team and is currently Senior Quality Lead for North East and Yorkshire.
 Julie is passionate about the improvement in the quality of education and training across all learner professions.

-Jane Burnett, Business Manager - awaiting info
+Jane Burnett, Business Manager - Revalidation Directorate

-Katie Cobb, Senior Business Manager
+Katie Cobb, Senior Business Manager - Learner Support and Faculty Development Directorate

-Katie has been a Business Manager at HEE for the past 8 years.
+Katie has been a Business Manager at NHS England for the past 8 years.
 She leads the Learner Support and Faculty Development team and is lead Business Manager for Professional Support, Supported Return to Training, Future Leaders, Study Leave and Less than Full-time.
 Katie is a workplace mediator and Freedom to Speak up Guardian.
 She firmly believes that our staff and doctor’s in training have the right to work within a safe, open and honest culture and helping to provide a happy workplace for all is very important to her.

-Emma James, Business Manager
+Emma James, Business Manager for Specialty Training Programmes Directorate

 Emma has worked in NHS education & training for 20 years, based in Yorkshire and the Humber since 2017.
 As Business Manager in the Specialty Training Programmes Directorate, she has responsibility for a number of Postgraduate Schools (Medicine, Obstetrics & Gynaecology, Ophthalmology, Paediatrics, Pathology, Psychiatry, Radiology and Surgery) and also leads on specialty training expansion and distribution in the region, which incorporates the national METIP and Addressing Health Inequalities programmes.
 In addition, Emma is a champion of wellbeing, trained in Mental Health First Aid and Mindfulness.

-Calum Smith, Business Manager - awaiting info
+Calum Smith, Business Manager - Primary Care School - awaiting info

-Nick Sowerby, Senior Business Manager
+Nick Sowerby, Senior Business Manager - Specialty Training Directorate

 Nick has worked within the Deanery setting for approximately sixteen years, with nine of those being in a Business or Senior Business Manager role.
 He is now responsible for leading the Specialty Training Programmes (STP) Directorate in liaison with the Clinical Lead (Mr Willy Pillay).
 This directorate encompasses eleven Postgraduate Schools.
 Nick is also currently the lead for Academic training in the region and has had previous involvement with Dentistry, Foundation, Primary Care and various national workstreams over the years.